daddykev/stardust-distro/README.md

 ## 🚀 Current Development Status

-**Release Candidate - v0.9.9** (August 2025)
+**Alpha Release - v1.0.0** (August 2025)

 ### 🎉 Phase 6: Production Launch Essentials - COMPLETE

-We're excited to announce that **Phase 6 is now complete**, bringing the platform to production-ready status!
+We're excited to announce that Phase 6 is now complete and tested, bringing the platform to v1.0.0 alpha release!
 The final major features have been implemented:

 #### ✨ Latest Additions